json-everything/json-everything-blog/_posts/2023-06-23-tryparse-async.md

 bool TryResolve(EvaluationContext context, out JsonNode? node);
 ```

 I have a resolver for JSON Pointers, Relative JSON Pointers, and URIs.
-And the entire point of this change was to make URI resolution async.
-So now I have to make this "try pattern" method async.
+Since the entire point of this change was to make URI resolution async, I now have to make this "try" method async.

 ## Let's make the pattern async